fedeizzo/ParticleSwarmOptimization-OpenMPI/report/03-problem-analysis.md

 In practice, we have distributed the workload among $N$ different processes in the cluster using the *MPI* library and we have exploited multiprocessing via OpenMP for a couple of different shared-memory tasks.

 ### Architecture
-I
- to subdivide the work and to carry out the final computation, the architecture proposed by the report focuses on the *all-to-all* parallel computational pattern (figure {@fig:communication-schema}).
+To subdivide the work and to carry out the final computation, the architecture proposed by the report focuses on the *all-to-all* parallel computational pattern (figure {@fig:communication-schema}).

 *All-to-all* parallel pattern, implemented using `MPI_Allgather` function, is characterized by the exchange of individual messages from every process to any other process.
 In this way, the program effectively uses all the computational units in order to carry out the computation, as the coordination operations are handled by MPI.